Last Update | November 2021

 During June, Flywheel:

-- Reported email sending delays, SFTP Maintenance, and customer sites being inaccessible
+- Reported email sending delays, Cloud and SFTP Maintenance, and customer sites being inaccessible

 During May, Flywheel: